Parent Support Outreach Project

 - Utilize limited funds in creative ways to best meet families' needs.
 Counties that offer PSOP receive a grant from the Minnesota Department of Human Services to provide services to families in their communities.
 A portion of the grant is expected to be used to meet families' basic needs.

-- Allow social workers to access a flexible fund to help families meet their needs, for utility and rental assistance, car repairs, clothing and grocery vouchers, school supplies.
+- Allow social workers/public health nurses to access a flexible fund to help families meet their needs, for utility and rental assistance, car repairs, clothing and grocery vouchers, school supplies.

 - Provide funds for therapeutic services such as in-home family counseling, in-home parent education, or assistance with outpatient counseling or chemical dependency treatment costs.